dkick/not-puppet/README.md

 getting tired of configuring test environments and they most certainly did not have [Puppet](https://en.wikipedia.org/wiki/Puppet_(software)) (not even A Thing In The World until 2005).
 So I wrote my own.
 Kinda.
 Not really.
-No where near anything general purpose on or the same scale but it allowed for a declartive statement of the desired state of the test environment and the logic to get from "here to there".
+No where near anything as general purpose nor even remotely the same scale ... but it allowed for a declartive statement of the desired state of the test environment and the logic to get from "here to there", but a usefully mostly just to me version.
 I was mostly for an excuse to play with Prolog.
 So I did it via Lisp ;-) because why not make it weird?
 I still did a lot of work interactively; i.e. not everything found its way into an ASDF specification.
 But it was fun :)